puyanwei/quick-scripts/README.md

 ## Bugs

 This is my first VS code extension and I used this project to learn and get the experience of the process.

+- Currently the extension does not seem to save state on the workspaces.
+I am working on a fix for this.
+For now if you do not close your project, the buttons will stay.

 Feel free to open an [issue](https://github.com/puyanwei/quick-scripts-v2/issues) or pull request if you find any bugs or have any suggestions. 🙏